techworldwithmurali/aws-zero-to-hero/README.md

 - Working with SSM Agent
 - What is Parameter Store?
 - Creating the Parameter Store
-- What is Run Command?
-- Setting up Run Command
-- What is Patch Manager?
-- Working with Patch Manager
 - What is Secret Manager?
 - Working with Secret Manager